stats385/stats385.github.io/cheat_sheet.md

 ## Resources
 <strong><a href="http://cs231n.github.io/"> CS231n </a></strong>
 <p align="justify">
-A course on convolutional neural networks for visual recognition in Stanford's computer science department. \br
+A course on convolutional neural networks for visual recognition in Stanford's computer science department.
 </p>

 <strong><a href="http://www.deeplearningbook.org/"> The deep learning book </a></strong>
 <p align="justify">
+A book on deep learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville.
 </p>

 ## Systems
-<strong>Matconvnet</strong>
+<strong><a href="http://www.vlfeat.org/matconvnet/"> Matconvnet </a></strong>
 <p align="justify">
 MatConvNet is a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.